Science

 - Students describe the role of enzymes in chemical reactions & predict how chemical reactions will proceed with and without enzymes present

-Unit 2: The Cell
+Unit 4: The Cell and Cellular Energy

 Learning Targets

-- Students make connections between the functions of various organelles and describe how together they keep the cell alive
+- Students make connections between the functions of various organelles and describe how together they keep the cell alive.

-- Students connect the structure of the cell membrane to its function
+- Students connect the structure of the cell membrane to its function.

-- Students compare the function and process of diffusion & Osmosis, & can predict the movement of water and solutes
+- Students compare the function and process of diffusion & Osmosis, & can predict the movement of water and solutes.

-- Students identify the specific properties of the cell membrane which allow it to be selectively permeable
+- Students identify the specific properties of the cell membrane which allow it to be selectively permeable.

 Learning Targets